-Today, Buchim is an open pit mine which produces premium flotation concentrate containing copper and gold, and a SX/EW operation producing LME-grade cathode copper.
-Buchim processes over 4.5 million tons of ore annually.
+Today, Bucim is an open pit mine which produces premium flotation concentrate containing copper and gold, and a SX/EW operation producing LME-grade cathode copper.
+Bucim processes over 4.5 million tons of ore annually.
 Over 40,000 tons of copper concentrate containing gold are produced each year.
-Buchim’s ore contains 0.2–0.3% of copper and 0.2–0.3 gram per ton (g/t) of gold.
+Bucim’s ore contains 0.2–0.3% of copper and 0.2–0.3 gram per ton (g/t) of gold.
 The copper concentrate does not have any significant impurities.
-There is strong demand from European smelters, and Buchim’s end product is transported to copper smelters in Bulgaria.
+There is strong demand from European smelters, and Bucim’s end product is transported to copper smelters in Bulgaria.

 With 650 employees, the mine is the largest local employer in the region and is fully committed to its social and environmental responsibilities.